Table of Contents

 - 49 part-time students.

-It was one of the founding institutions of the University of Wales and began awarding degrees in 1893.
-By 1972, it was well-known as University College, Cardiff.
+Cardiff was one of the founding institutions of the University of Wales and began awarding degrees in 1893.
+By 1972, the university was known as University College, Cardiff.

 In 1988, the university joined the University of Wales Institute of Science and Technology (UWIST).
 Cardiff University became the public name of the university in 1999.